 Please only perform this section if the "Automatic Method" did not work.
 This section is intended for advanced users.
 This process involves removing files and registry keys from important parts of your computer, so please be careful.
 Follow the instructions precisely.

 First, let's clear your cache.
 You can clean cache by deleting the folders within

 C:\Users\[Your Username]\AppData\LocalLow\VRChat.
 AppData is a hidden folder, and you may have to enable visibility of hidden folders in Windows Folder Options.
 The easiest method to find this folder is by pasting this into your Windows Explorer address bar:

-In that folder, delete all folders, but don't delete any text files!
+In that folder, delete all of the folders except for LocalPlayerModerations and LocalAvatarData.
+Don't delete any of the files!

 Next, go to this folder:

 youtube-dl folder in this directory.